Skip to Main Content

 History and social science teacher Carol Green stands with a plate of homemade scones.
 “When you prepare a dish for someone, you are sharing a part of yourself with them, and you're showing that you care for them," Green said.

-Meet your teacher: Kitchens and kittens
+Meet your staff: Kitchens and kittens

 by Suhani Gupta and Kairui Sun March 12, 2024